IronVillage/Profile/README.md

 -----

-An independent quantitative modeler with a five-year record of building profitable models for Esports and UFC markets.
+I'm a quantitative modeler with a five-year record of building profitable models for Esports and UFC markets.
 My process is rooted in first-principles domain analysis, engineering high-impact features and the strategic use of model ensembles.
 My current focus is the player prop market (PrizePicks, etc.), where I am architecting agent-based data pipelines to fuel advanced machine learning applications and my private modeling.

 -----